ZenMastersTeam/Zen-UV/mkdocs/transform.md

 ![](img/icons/quadrify_32.png) Straighten rectangular-shaped Islands

+!!!
+Tip
+    This operator supports the ability to [save default properties](user_interface.md/#save-as-default-operator-properties).

 !!! tip
     The Quadrify operator works only with quad faces.
 All other types of faces are ignored.
     ![](img/screen/transform/Quad_Poly.png)